RussOakham/Immortal-Fitness-Collective/README.md

 4. Click on the 'Code' button.
 5. Under 'HTTPS' click the clipboard icon to the right of the URL.
 6. In your IDE of choice, open a repository or create a new repository.
-7. Open Terminal \('Terminal' then 'New Terminal' from the top ribbon menu in GitPod.\)
+7. Open Terminal \('Terminal' then 'New Terminal' from the top ribbon menu in your IDE.\)
 8. Type 'git clone', paste URL link and press enter.

 Additional information around these cloning steps can be found on [GitHub Pages Help Page](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).